 - Pen nib (the shiny gold part of the pen above)

-1. Pick the Right Tip
+1. How to Pick the Right Tip

 Dip the pen gently into the ink until the ink reaches 3/4 up the tip.
 Too little ink and you'll run out faster, leading to scratchy lines and constant interruptions.
 Too much and you'll overflow the tip and cause the ink to drip out in spurts.

-3. Holding the Pen
+3. How to Hold the Pen

 Hold your pen like you would a pencil, gripping it gently.
 If you grip too tightly, you'll be more likely to shake as your hand fatigues.